ruby/www.ruby-lang.org/en/news/_posts/2013-11-22-ruby-1-9-3-p484-is-released.md

 Now Ruby 1.9.3-p484 is released.

-This release includes a security fix about ruby interpreter core:
+This release includes a security fix about Ruby interpreter core:

  * [Heap Overflow in Floating Point Parsing (CVE-2013-4164)](/en/news/2013/11/22/heap-overflow-in-floating-point-parsing-cve-2013-4164/)